cptvalleyberg84/sci-fi-survey/README.md

 # Manual Testing

 The app deployed with Heroku has gone through manual testing via Chrome, Edge, Firefox and Opera.
 There have been spotted bugs reported in unresolved bugs sections.
 Besides that, app works flawlessly in all environments.
+Heroku Deployment was sent to my friends and family who participated in the survey and have given feedback on user experience and did not report any bugs.

 | **Test Case** | **Actions** | **Expected Results** | **Pass** |
 | --- | --- | --- | --- |